-Under existing law, if an owner of property within a city fails to abate a dangerous or noxious condition, a chronic nuisance or, in larger counties, an abandoned nuisance on the property after being directed to do so, the owner may be required to pay civil penalties as well as any costs incurred by the city to abate the condition or nuisance.
-In addition to any other reasonable means of recovering its abatement costs, the city is authorized to make those costs a special assessment against the property and collect the special assessment in the same manner as ordinary county taxes are collected.
-(NRS 268.4122-268.4126) Existing law sets forth parallel authority for counties to abate chronic nuisances and public nuisances and provides that abatement costs for public nuisances must be received as a special assessment against the affected property.
-(NRS 244.3603, 244.3605) This bill authorizes a city or county to also collect any civil penalties imposed against the owner of the property as a special assessment against the property if the amount of the uncollected civil penalties after 12 months is more than \$5,000.
+Under existing law, if an owner of property fails to abate a dangerous or noxious condition, a chronic nuisance or, in a city in larger counties, an abandoned nuisance on the property after being directed to do so, the owner may be required to pay civil penalties as well as any costs incurred by the city or county, as applicable, to abate the condition or nuisance.
+In addition to any other reasonable means of recovering those costs and penalties, the city or county, as applicable, is authorized to make the costs and penalties a special assessment against the property and collect the special assessment in the same manner as ordinary county taxes are collected.
+However, before a special assessment for civil penalties may be imposed, existing law requires that 12 months must have elapsed after the final date specified for the abatement of the condition or nuisance.
+(NRS 244.3603, 244.3605, 268.4122-268.4126)